digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 The example backend is a `SpringBoot <https://spring.io/projects/spring-boot>`__ application, at the core of which are the API implementation classes in com.digitalasset.quickstart.service.

-Most of this code is standard Java SQL-backed JSON-encoded HTTP web service fare.
+Most of this code is standard Java SQL-backed JSON-encoded HTTP web services.
-The code itself is divided into seven modules under com.digitalasset.quickstart.*:
+The code is divided into several modules under com.digitalasset.quickstart.*:

-`config`: Mostly standard SpringBoot `@ConfigurationProperties` based components; however, SecurityConfig may be worth looking at for how the example application handles CSRF tokens and OAuth2 authentication of login and logout requests.
+`config`: Standard SpringBoot `@ConfigurationProperties` based components.

-`oauth`: Amongst other things, provides a client interceptor to authenticate the backend services to the Ledger API.
+`security`: Handles security related-demands including OAuth2, shared-secret auth support, roles, and access control.

-`service`: Implements the openAPI endpoints.
-Mostly a roughly equal split between read-only calls to PQS via the DamlRepository spring component and GRPC calls to the relevant validator via the LedgerApi spring component.
+`service`: Implements the openAPI endpoints, including read-only calls to PQS via the ``DamlRepository`` spring component and GRPC calls to the relevant validator via the ``LedgerApi`` spring component.

 `ledger`: The main class here is `LedgerApi` which handles the details of calling the relevant GRPC endpoints required to submit Daml commands and other requests to the Canton Validator.